Ready to become the leader your team has always dreamed of?

 Yes, many bosses (micro)manage their programmers.
 And, for a while, it can even seem like it’s working.
 However, it’s an outdated practice born of an assembly line and factory management that was never meant as a means of developing software in the 21st century.

 Your team is already motivated… but you’re killing their mojo.
 They can do a lot more, but something’s holding them back.
 They don’t offer ideas, take risks, or dream big.
 Instead, they complain, play it safe and wait to be told what to do.

 Managing your programmers actually turns them into ‘code monkeys’.

 Treating motivated, educated, experienced programmers like code-monkeys is as absurd as asking Steve Jobs to fix your MacBook, or Picasso to paint your house.

 You're not alone.

 I've been a pointy-haired boss.
-I never wanted to one, but was an easy trap to fall into.
+I never wanted to be one, but it was an easy trap to fall into.
 I was a micromanaging boss for years because it’s how I was managed, and how my boss expected me to manage others.
 Even when it felt wrong, I still kept doing it, because I didn’t know any other way.

 - Stop (micro)managing your team immediately

 - Identify your default leadership style (and use other styles when appropriate)